Detroit sports travel guide

 • Little Caesars Arena: Home of the Red Wings and Pistons.
 Located at 2645 Woodward Avenue.

 Detroit is also served by Amtrak, but routes that lead to the station at 11 W. Baltimore Ave. only go as far as Chicago.
-To get to farther points in the midwest, Greyhound and Megabus operate numerous routes.
+To get to farther points in the midwest, Greyhound (1001 Howard Street) operates numerous routes to and from the city.

 Interstates 75, 94 and 96 converge in downtown Detroit and lead to most big cities around Michigan (use 94 to arrive from Chicago/Grand Rapids and 75 from Toledo).
 In Canada, Route 401 leads from Toronto to Windsor, and the Detroit-Windsor Tunnel connects the two cities.